Table of Contents

 The recommended lead time for submission of such waivers to the unit head is eight business days before the proposal is due to the sponsor (five business days before the proposal is due at SPA).

 Strategic waivers are a request to waive or reduce indirect costs beyond certain published levels.
 This type of waiver is granted only rarely, and only when it is in the overall best interest of the institution.
-This type of waiver requires the approval of the Office of the Vice President for Research in addition to departmental and collegiate approval.
+This type of waiver requires the approval of the Research and Innovation Office in addition to departmental and collegiate approval.

 Completion of an Individual Project F&A Waiver/Reduction form is required, and a fully approved copy of the form must be in place before the proposal will be submitted by SPA.

-Since this type of waiver may necessitate discussion between collegiate deans and the Office of the Vice President for Research, additional lead time is needed.
+Since this type of waiver may necessitate discussion between collegiate deans and the Research and Innovation Office, additional lead time is needed.
 The recommended lead time for submission of a waiver request form to the unit head is ten business days before the proposal is due (seven business days before the proposal is due at SPA).
 SPA should receive any collegiate-endorsed strategic waiver requests at least five business days before the proposal is due (2 days before the proposal is due to SPA).
 Later requests may not be able to be considered.

 E. Processing of Reduced-Rate Proposals without Evidence of an Approved Waiver: